apache/activemq-artemis/docs/user-manual/en/using-server.md

 ### Options

 There are several options you can use when creating an instance.

-For a full list of updated properties always use:
+For a full list of options use the `help` command:

 ```
 $./artemis help create
 NAME
         artemis create - creates a new broker instance

 SYNOPSIS
         artemis create [--addresses <addresses>] [--aio] [--allow-anonymous]
                 [--autocreate] [--blocking] [--cluster-password <clusterPassword>]
                 [--cluster-user <clusterUser>] [--clustered] [--data <data>]